JakePrecht/ff-tr-EFM-neural-network-analysis/README.md

 # Under development.
-Please check back soon for updated documentation and examples!
+Please check back tomrrow (3/26) for updated documentation and examples!
 Main code is in "tr-EFM neural network jupyter.ipynb"